Connecting With Disability Resources

 - IMPORTANT: Please note that you should not delay meeting with us out of concern for not having the right paperwork.
 Each specialist will discuss specific third party documentation needs during the Welcome Meeting and steps you can take after the meeting.
 Our first priority is meeting with you, not reviewing the paperwork.

 Schedule a Welcome Meeting

-- Email us at [email protected] to schedule an appointment.
+- Call or Email us at [email protected] to schedule an appointment.
 Appointments last approximately 45 – 60 minutes.